DariaMangileva/Pre-processing-Images-Algorithm-Without-Gaussian-Shaped-Particles-for-PIV-Analysis/README.md

 # Pre-processing-Images-Algorithm-Without-Gaussian-Shaped-Particles-for-PIV-Analysis

-This repository was created for reproducibility the results of the research by Mangileva et al[].
+This repository was created for reproducibility the results of the research by Mangileva et al[1].
 For correctly work of PIV analis it recomends to use module openpiv that uploaded in this repository as zip file.

 Moreover, for faster computing it recomends to use the more powerful GPU like Tesla v100.